mtotschnig/MyExpenses/README.md

 and on the contribution of many users that helped make My Expenses available in 34 different
 <a href="http://www.myexpenses.mobi/en/#translate">languages</a>.

-Various components (CalculatorInput, QifParser, FolderBrowser, HomeScreenWidgets, WhereFilter and AutoBackupService) have been inspired by [Financisto](https://launchpad.net/financisto).
+Various components (CalculatorInput, QifParser, HomeScreenWidgets, WhereFilter) have been inspired by [Financisto](https://launchpad.net/financisto).
 WebDAV setup inspired by [Car report](https://bitbucket.org/frigus02/car-report/).

 Code has also been contributed by: